YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 Activates a passive Source Server.
 Once activated, the Source Server reads journal records from the Journal Pool and transports them to the system specified by -secondary.

 Before activation, -activate sets the Source Server to ACTIVE_REQUESTED mode.
-On successful activation, YottaDB/GT.M sets the Source Server mode to ACTIVE.
-YottaDB/GT.M produces an error when there is an attempt to activate a Source Server in ACTIVE_REQUESTED mode.
+On successful activation, YottaDB sets the Source Server mode to ACTIVE.
+YottaDB produces an error when there is an attempt to activate a Source Server in ACTIVE_REQUESTED mode.

 *-instsecondary=<instance_name>*